Risk-Aware Submodular Optimization for Multi-Robot Coordination: Adaptive Risk-Aware Submodular Maximization

+In this section, we study an adaptive version of the risk-aware submdoular maximization described in Problem~\ref{pro:cvar_max}.
+This is motivated by the real-time (or online) applications where either the external environment or the internal robot state is dynamic and changing.
+For example, the stochastic travel times of the vehicles are changing due to real-time traffic conditions in the mobility-on-demand and the sensors can fail at some point for environment monitoring.
+In these dynamic scenarios, if the planning is only scheduled at the initial time step and kept fixed (i.e., \textit{one-step} planning), the robots (e.g., vehicles or sensors) may not be able to fully utilize the real-time information for achieving a better team performance.

-Different from the offline assignment where the assignment is done at the initial time step, we allow the assignment to be changeable as vehicles travel towards the previously assigned demand locations.
-The advantage of online assignment is that vehicles can use real-time information to update the assignment for achieving shorter arrival time (i.e., higher efficiency) at demand locations as the actual travel time information is revealed.
+Instead, the robots may need to replan to adapt to real-time situations.
+For instance, in the mobility-on-demand scenario, as the vehicles move they can use real-time traffic conditions to update the assignment for achieving shorter arrival time (i.e., higher \rev{utility}) at demand locations as the actual travel time information is revealed.